SzymCode/SzymCode/README.md

 <br>

 * 🤖 I also worked as a CNC programmer & machinist
-* 📓 I'm gaining knowledge mainly from documentations, forums and collegues
+* 📓 I'm gaining knowledge mainly from documentations, forums, collegues and my personal experience
-* 🏊 Really love swimming
-* ♟️ My favourite openings in chess are the Stafford and King's gambits, also love Atomic Chess
+* ♟️ My favourite openings in chess are the Scotch Game, Stafford and King's gambits, also love Atomic Chess
 * 🧠 Rubik's Cube CFOP sub 20 & Blindfold Old Pochmann 5 min with memorize
 * 📚 Books that have impacted me listed here: [TimelessBooks](https://www.timeless-books.site/)